By Helena on 8 March 2021

 Image search uses visual AI to analyze the query image and matches it to a portal’s listings to find the most similar ones.
 That’s why they say an image is worth a thousand words, or maybe even more!

 We’ve covered text search, then image search.
 Now it’s time for voice search because it is here to stay.

 Voice search not only helps busy people look and find products and properties anytime, anywhere, using services like Alexa.
 It also broadens your audience by helping visually impaired people access property listings the same way the rest of us do.

 However, making your site accessible to everyone requires a lot of effort.
-Images need to have proper captions, and listings need thorough descriptions.
-Luckily, the latest AI-solutions are able to automatically generate image captions and descriptions for you in a matter of seconds, so you can sit, relax, and rest assured that everyone will be able to look for and find properties on your site.
+Images need to have proper captions, and listings need thorough property descriptions.
+Luckily, the latest AI-solutions are able to automatically generate image captions and property descriptions for you in a matter of seconds, so you can sit, relax, and rest assured that everyone will be able to look for and find properties on your site.

 If you want to know more about how AI can transform property search for your real estate business, we’re here to talk, just shoot us a message.